saccohuo/anki-ai-field-generator/README.md

 **Answer quality:** they're all pretty good, and it depends more on your prompt engineering

 **Speed:** Claude is the fastest, as it allows 50 calls per minute, whereas OpenAI only allows 3 per minute and 200 per day (from the beginner tier).
+Gemini has a nice free tier for the "Flash-Light Preview" model with 15 calls per minute and 1000 per day.

 **Cost:** OpenAI's gpt-4o-mini model is currently the cheapest.